Functional Order: Fi-Se-Ni-Te

 Enneagram: 4w3 so/sp

 When the witch praises Edmund as being different and wonderful and special, he instantly attaches himself to her, because it’s what he wants to hear.
 He can be moody, self-absorbed, and defiant, deliberately going against his siblings whenever he’s in a bad mood to prove himself not like the rest of them.
-Like all sexual 4’s, Edmund is assertive in complaining when he doesn’t get what he wants, somewhat aggressive toward others, and is highly competitive.
+Edmund is assertive in complaining when he doesn’t get what he wants, somewhat aggressive toward others, and is highly competitive.
 In Narnia, he’s under stress – desperately craving love and affirmation from the Witch (4 shifting to an unhealthy 2) until Aslan fulfills this need; then Edmund starts to grow toward 1, in focusing more on doing the right thing and releasing his need to stand apart.
 His 3 wing is a continual influence, making him want to be seen as important, successful, and worthy; causing him to compete with Peter for power and with Caspian for influence.